DuckDeck/GrandMenu/README.md

 #####下面有中文说明
 ##GrandMenu is a powerful and simple Menu

 StarReview is a simple and useful menu tool.
-It has a rotated table and a scrollable menu
+It provide GrandTableMenu which is a rotated table to supporting GrandMenu. it achieve neteasy news effects(now completed, but liked)

 ##Key Features
 * Custom menu title and bar color